Hasanul Haq Inu

-Hasanul Haq Inu (born 12 November 1946) is a Bangladeshi politician and the former Minister of Information of Bangladesh.
-He leads a faction of the Jatiya Samajtantrik Dal and was involved in a Marxist insurgency in the 1970s.
+Hasanul Haq Inu (born 12 November 1946) is a Bangladeshi politician and former Minister of Information.
+He is the leader of a faction of the Jatiya Samajtantrik Dal (JASAD), a left-leaning political party in Bangladesh.
+Inu served as a Member of Parliament representing Kushtia-2 and held the position of Information and Broadcasting Minister from 13 September 2012 to 7 January 2019 in the Awami League-led government.

 Early life and education

 Inu was born in Bheramara, Kushtia District to A H M Qamrul Haq, an employee of Karnaphuli Paper Mills, and Begum Hasna Hena Haq.
 Inu graduated with a degree in chemical engineering from the East Pakistan University of Engineering and Technology in 1970.

 Political career

 Inu joined Bangladesh Chhatra League in 1968, and was appointed the general secretary of its Engineering University unit in 1969.

 1972–1975

-After the independence of Bangladesh Bangladesh Chhatra League, the student wing of the Bangladesh Awami League split following ideological differences between Sheikh Mujibur Rahman's nephew Sheikh Fazlul Haque Mani, forming Jatiya Samajtantrik Dal, led by Serajul Alam Khan.
+After the independence of Bangladesh, Bangladesh Chhatra League, the student wing affiliated with the Bangladesh Awami League split following ideological differences between Sheikh Mujibur Rahman's nephew Sheikh Fazlul Haque Mani, forming Jatiya Samajtantrik Dal, led by Serajul Alam Khan.
 Hasanul Haq Inu joined this faction.

 The party called for establishing socialism through an armed revolution.
 It had an armed wing, Gonobahini, which led a violent insurgency against the government of Sheikh Mujibur Rahman.
 In 1974, Hasanul Haq Inu led a group of armed men to attack the residence of the then Home Minister Mansur Ali, which resulted in the 1974 Ramna massacre.
 He also distributed anti-government leaflets.